Updated: 14th of June 2026 – Version 6.1.0

 § 8.1 Psychiatric hospital

-§ 8.1.3 Threat to Self or Others
+§ 8.1.3 Threat to self or others

 Mental condition poses a credible risk of self-harm or harm to others.

-Measures: Court-ordered confinement to closed psychiatric ward.
+Measures: Court-ordered confinement to a closed psychiatric ward.

-§ 9 The Public Authorities Act
+§ 9 The State Authority and Public Order Act

 § 9.1 B 🟢 Disobeying Orders